China welcomes Huawei executive home, but silent on freed Canadians | Law-Order

 He added, "No arbitrary detention of Chinese people is allowed."
 However, neither Hu nor other media have mentioned the release of Spavor and Kovrig, and reactions on China's Twitter-like Weibo social media platform have been few and far between.

-The foreign ministry has also declined to comment publicly.
-China has previously denied engaging in "hostage diplomacy", insisting that the arrest and detention of the two Canadians was not tied in any way to the extradition proceedings against Meng.
+The foreign ministry has not commented publicly.
+China has previously denied engaging in "hostage diplomacy", insisting that the arrest and detention of the two Canadians were not tied in any way to the extradition proceedings against Meng.

 Spavor was accused of supplying photographs of military equipment to Kovrig and sentenced to 11 years in jail in August.
 Kovrig had still been awaiting sentencing.